dadrus/jpa-unit/README.md

     - cleanup the database before or after the actual test execution based on data sets or arbitrary SQL script
     - execute arbitrary SQL statements before and/or after test execution
     - verify contents of the database after test execution
+- Enables bootstrapping of the database schema and contents using plain SQL statements or arbitrary frameworks, like e.g. [FlywayDB](https://flywaydb.org) or [Liquibase](http://www.liquibase.org) before the starting of JPA provider
 - Close to [Arquillian Persistence Extension](http://arquillian.org/modules/persistence-extension) on the annotation API level

 ## Credits